GarikHarutyunyan/js-hand-pose-training/README.md

 - TensorFlow.js: A JavaScript library for training and deploying machine learning models in the browser.
 - ml5.js: A friendly machine learning library for the web, built on top of TensorFlow.js.
-- HTML, CSS, and JavaScript: Standard web technologies for building user interfaces and implementing functionality.
+- HTML, and JavaScript: Standard web technologies for building user interfaces and implementing functionality.

 ## Credits